preston/user_story_kit/README.md

 # User Story Kit #

-Simple tools for turning simple user stories defined in .CSV files into human-readable, sorted Markdown documents that can then be rendered to HTML, PDF etc.
+Turns simple user stories defined in .CSV files into human-readable, sorted Markdown documents that can then be rendered to HTML, PDF etc.

 # Usage #